Germany

 • Flexible working hours

-• Voluntary social benefits and allowances (meal allowance/travel expenses)
+• Voluntary social benefits and allowances (meals/travel costs)

 • Holiday and Christmas bonus

-• Payment of participation fees for DHBW pre-course in mathematics
+• Assumption of participation fees for DHBW preliminary courses (mathematics/physics/computer science)

-• Payment of fees/contributions at the DHBW (administration costs/student union contribution, lecture notes)
+• Assumption of costs/fees at the DHBW (administrative costs/student union contribution, script money)

-• Assumption of costs for books/teaching materials (compulsory reading at DHBW)
+• Assumption of costs for books/teaching materials (compulsory reading DHBW)

-The dual study programme at the Baden-Württemberg Cooperative State University (DHBW) in Stuttgart combines academic studies with practical experience in a company (= dual partner).
+The dual study programme at the Baden-Württemberg Cooperative State University (DHBW), based in Stuttgart, combines academic studies at a university with practical experience in a company (= dual partner).

-In each academic year, it is divided into theoretical phases at the Cooperative State University, Faculty of Business and Economics, and practical phases at LAPP.
-Due to the variety, students benefit not only from the transfer of theoretical knowledge, but also from direct application in practice (= practice-integrated studies).
+Each academic year is divided into theoretical phases at the Cooperative State University, Faculty of Economics, and practical phases at LAPP.
+Due to the variety, the students not only benefit from the transfer of theoretical knowledge, but also from the direct application in practice (= practice-integrated study).

-The programme lasts three years and concludes with the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
-The performance assessment in the Bachelor's programme at DHBW is based on the European Credit Transfer System (ECTS).
+The course lasts three years and completion results in the internationally recognised academic degree 'Bachelor of Arts (B.A.)'.
+The performance assessment within the DHBW Bachelor’s degree programme is carried out in accordance with the European Credit Transfer System (ECTS).

 What makes you stand out